There are too many cars to choose from. How do you pic one that's right for you? This should help you narrow it down.

 Recommended models: Audi A4, BMW 5 series, Vauxhall Insignia

 A free spirit with an adventurous streak, you hit the open road with gusto.
-Longer journeys and road trips are the name of the game, so you’ll want a car with good fuel efficiency.
+Longer journeys and road trips are what you're after, so you’ll want a car with good fuel efficiency.

 If you’re going to be sat for hours, you should look for a car that has a good blend of performance and comfort.
 It’s no good cruising across the country if you can feel every single bump on the road.